Department of Physics

 American Institute of Physics

-Homework #9: Do not turn this in since the third test is Friday, April 4.
-I will post the solutions so that you can check your work.
+Homework #9: Do not turn this in since there is an exam next week.
+I will post my solutions so you can check your work.

 That's all for homework #9.